marxtrader/alexa-study-skill/README.md

 css
 ```

-##### Open another command prompt and navigate to the api directory.
+##### Open a command prompt and navigate to the api directory.
 From the command line type
 #### npm istall
 ##### this will install all the dependencies required.
 When completed type:
 #### npm start

-This will start the web server and you can then navigate to localhost:3000 to display the site.
+##### This will start the web server and you can then navigate to localhost:3000 to display the site.

 ##### Open another command prompt and navigate to the api directory.
 From the command line type
 #### npm istall
 ##### this will install all the dependencies required.
 When completed type:
 #### node app

-#### This will run the api server which will take the form values and post them to the webdev table on the mysql database.
+##### This will run the api server which will take the form values and post them to the webdev table on the mysql database.

 Todo's html
 ```